Eetami/marvelcdb-cli/README.md

   Print aspect in alphabetical order.
   Combining with another -a prints the cards in absolute alphabetical order instead.
   Can be combined with -p and -w options.

 * -p

   Print in pack order.
   Can be combined with -a option.

 * -r

   Print in absolute release order.

 * -w

   Print in wave order.
   Can be combined with -a option.

-Without -d or -l arguments `mcdbcli` will read deck as JSON from stdin
+Without -d or -l options `mcdbcli` will read deck as JSON from stdin.

 ```sh
 curl -s https://marvelcdb.com/api/public/decklist/36680 | mcdbcli